xebialabs-community/xlr-flowdock-plugin/README.md

 ## Installation

-Place the plugin JAR file into your `SERVER_HOME/plugins` directory.
+* Copy the latest JAR file from the [releases page](https://github.com/xebialabs-community/xlr-flowdock-plugin/releases) into the `XL_RELEASE_SERVER/plugins` directory.
+* Restart the XL Release server.

 ## Usage